AdobeDocs/analytics.en/help/implement/vars/plugins/impl-plugins.md

 # Use implementation plug-ins

-AppMeasurement for JavaScript [plug-ins](/help/implement/js-implementation/c-appmeasurement-js/plugins-support.md) are programs or functions that perform several advanced functions.
+Plug-ins are snippets of code that perform several advanced functions to help your Analytics implementation.

 These plug-ins extend the capabilities of your JavaScript file to give you more functionality that is not available with a basic implementation.
 Adobe offers a number of other plug-ins as part of advanced solutions.
 Contact your Account Manager if you want to capture data using JavaScript but are unsure how to proceed.

-JavaScript plug-ins are usually called by the doPlugins function, which is executed when the t() function is called in the Code to Paste.
+JavaScript plug-ins are usually called by the doPlugins function, which is executed when the `t` method is called in the Code to Paste.

 Consequently, if you set a variable in the *`doPlugins`* function, you can overwrite a variable you set on the HTML page.
 The only time the *`doPlugins`* function is not called is when the [!UICONTROL usePlugins] variable is set to 'false.'